Stuck indoors and there’s not a lot of room to swing a cat let alone a kettlebell?

 As far as picking a hula hoop, there are some gadgety ones out there and some seriously expensive ones too but for a regular weighted hoop, you shouldn’t need to spend more than $30.
 I like this weighted Sports Hoop by Acu Hoop which is really colorful and has wavy ridges on the inside which sort of grips your body.

 Glider or sliding discs are such a simple idea but what a good one!
 They’re easy to use, cheap and with a bit of imagination can be a lot of fun.
-Use them on any slidy surface like carpets and hardwood floor.
+Use them on any slidey surface like a hardwood floor.

 You don’t even need to buy anything if you have a couple of paper plates available or even some toweling.
 Fun for all the family as the marketing speak goes.
 For the elderly a sitting down routine is beneficial.
 For the super fit try some moves with 4 slider discs.
 And for the kids – well they just love sliding around.

-This one is quite straight forward and ads that little extra pain when moving through a workout session.
+This one is quite straightforward and adds that little extra pain when moving through a workout session.

 Small Exercise Equipment for the Abs